 Galvanization is the process of applying a protective zinc coating to steel in order to prevent rusting.
 That means that thicker coating gives the steel longer useful life.

 In the market, you will find silo manufacturer using different Zinc coatings: Z-275, Z-375, Z-450, Z-600.
-The number means the grams of zinc per square meter that the steel has in both side (inner and outer faces).
+The number represents the grams of zinc per square meter that the steel has in both sides (inner and outer faces).

 Painted carbon steel silo.